Strong log-convexity of genus sequences: Multiple log-convexity of genus sequences is viable

 \begin{claim} Suppose that $1\le r\le 2k$.
 Let $q:=\lfloor r/2\rfloor$.
 Then we have:

 \end{claim}

 \begin{proof} Let us consider the embedding of $G_{g,k}$ of genus $g+r$ that is obtained from the embedding $\Pi_0$ as follows.
 First, choose $q$ indices $j$ between $1$ and $k$ and for each such $j$ consider the two edges of the connectors on the $j$th stacked antiprism $\widehat C_m^b$.
 Now change the local rotation at the endpoints of these two edges so that these edges would emanate into the incident big faces.
 This change merges four triangular faces of $\Pi_0$ containing these two edges into two faces of length 4 and merges the three big faces into a single face.
 Hence the effect of this change is that the genus increases by two.
 Let $W_i,W_i'$ be the two paths on the $i$th connector ($i=1,2,3$), oriented from ``bottom'' to ``top'' (see Fig.~\ref{fig:2}).
-Then the big new face $F$ contains these paths in the following order: $F= W_1^- e_1 W_1'\cdots W_2^- e_2 W_2' \cdots W_3^- \cdots W_3' \cdots$, where $W_i^-$ denotes the traversal of the path in the opposite direction and $e_i$ is the flipped edge (see Fig.~\ref{fig:2}).
+Then the big new face $F$ contains these paths in the following order: $F= W_1^- e_1 W_1'\cdots W_2^- e_2 W_2' \cdots W_3^- \cdots W_3' \cdots$, where $W_i^-$ denotes the traversal of the path in the opposite direction and $e_i$ is the flipped edge, i.e., the local rotation at its end is changed as indicated in Fig.~\ref{fig:2} so that the long faces merge as indicated above.
 Now, each of the $2d$ edges connecting $W_i$ and $W_i'$ can stay where it is or it can be flipped and reembedded into $F$, giving $2^{2d}$ different choices.
 By doing this for $i=1,2,3$ and for each of the $q$ chosen connectors, we get $2^{6dq}$ different embeddings, all of genus $g+2q$.
 This proves the claim when $r$ is even.

 If $r$ is odd, we select one of the remaining connecting triples and in that case flip the first edge of just one of the connectors.
 This will further increase the genus by one.
 In the same way as above we see that we can independently reembed each of the $2d$ edges between $W_1$ and $W_1'$ into the new big face $F$ which has $W_1$ and $W_1'$ on its boundary traversed in the opposite directions.
 This gives additional $2^{2d}$ possible choices to each of the previously described embeddings of genus $g+r-1$. \end{proof}